port-labs/port-docs/docs/guides-and-tutorials/self-service-actions.md

 In this guide we create an action that initializes a new Github repository.
 In reality, such an action can be used by developers to scaffold new services.

-After completing it, you will understand how self-service actions can:
+After completing it, you will get a sense of how your organization's daily routine could look like:

-- Enable developers to create, terminate and perform day-2 operations on any resource in your catalog.
+- Developers will be able to scaffold new services easily.
-- Minimize JIRA tickets and increase developer productivity.
+- R&D managers will be able to get an overview of new services - how many were created and by who.
-- Tailor the developers' experience to the organization's unique standards and policies.
+- Platform engineers will be able to control permissions to ensure only the relevant people can create new services.

 ### Create the action's frontend